 April 20, 2018 - Ken Mars will be speaking at the HOF in Cooperstown, NY for the SABR 19th Century Baseball Conference.

-July 7, 2018 - Ken Mars will be speaking at "Talking Baseball" in Silver Spring
+July 7, 2018 - Ken Mars will be speaking at "Talking Baseball" in Columbia, MD - watch for details

 The book is finally available in the store!